 course, to invert (or partially invert) so that gravity will assist the

 flow of blood to your scalp.
-Let's face it, you don't see many bald bats right?
-So it might just be worth giving this slightly strange idea a go.
+A slightly strange idea perhaps, but let's face it, you don't see many bald bats, right?
+So, hanging around upside down might just be worth a go.

-Several exercises exist (and you can probably think up a few of your own too).
+Several exercises exist (you can probably think up a few of your own too).
 But, shoulder stands (either with or without a wall to prop yourself up) are probably the fastest way to increase scalp circulation.